Poppy Seeds – California Poppy USA Shipped

 When it comes to fertilizer and poppies, less is more.
 Poppy plants require very little fertilizer.
 Overfertilizing will cause them to produce more leaves and fewer flowers.

 Where does the money from your order go to?

 We are a small self funded American Kratom nursery.
 Our team does not take payment for our work.
 Everything we make goes back into the nursery, Documenting kratom, Our kratom social media platform Kratom Watchdog, Our kratom avatar chat Kynto, and our other kratom advocacy projects.’

 What happens if there is an issue with you order?

 We guarantee to get to your leaf to your door healthy and green.
 But, sometimes things can happen.
 If there is ever an issue with your order please contact our team immediately.
 We ask that you email us at email@example.com or call /text us at (603)733-4665.
 Texting is preferred.
 It is helpful if you also include a photo of the situation and your order number.
 Our helpful staff will try to respond within the hour.

 How long should I expect Shipping to take?

-All orders will only ship out Monday – Wednesday.
-Our friendly staff members will ship out your normally by 2 pm.
+All orders will only ship out Monday – Saturday in batches.
 Each order will receive a notification and tracking number once the order goes out.
 Before contacting our staff we recommend that you check your email and spam filter encase you might have missed us.
 You can reach our staff at our email firstname.lastname@example.org or by call/ texting (603)733-4665.
 We would prefer you send us a text as its easier for our staff to respond to and reference back to in case of future issues.
 We are available Mon – Sun 8am – 11 pm EST. A member of our helpful staff would be more than happy to talk with you anytime.

 Kratom Watchdog Android & IOS